techjoec/codex/docs/config.md

 > [!NOTE]
 > Codex emits desktop notifications using terminal escape codes.
 Not all terminals support these (notably, macOS Terminal.app and VS Code's terminal do not support custom notifications. iTerm2, Ghostty and WezTerm do support these notifications).

+> [!NOTE]
+> `tui.notifications` is built‑in and limited to the TUI session.
+For programmatic or cross‑environment notifications—or to integrate with OS‑specific notifiers—use the top‑level `notify` option to run an external program that receives event JSON.
+The two settings are independent and can be used together.

 ## Config reference